OncologyHNJ/PULPO-v.1.0/README.md

 - For NGS SVs:

     - source: "ngs", format: "bedpe" → PULPO uses BEDPE directly.
+YOu have to convert your files in a bedpe format before executing PULPO.
 - For OGM CNVs:

     - source: "ogm", format: "csv" (or "txt") → CNV export tables are reformatted.